 “While that wasn’t the best way to start dinner, I think I have made you all wait long enough.”

 At her words, some cooks come over and place down dishes of food, and leave just as silently as they had come.
 I stare at the gyoza and soup with wonder as the aromatic scents waft up my nostrils.
 Leader lets out a loud, melodious laugh.

 “Regain your appetites if you can, and you all may begin to eat!
 26 holds no shame in finishing the appetizers already, so I don’t see why you shouldn’t either.
 Begin!”
 Leader exclaims, raising her cup to us all.

 Laughter rings around from the table, and it pushes away the previous despair.
 26 ducks his head, wiping his mouth as delicately as he can as he tries to melt down onto the cushion, his ears bright red in embarrassment – almost as red as his hair.
 I grin at the sight.

 I force away the forbidding feeling blossoming in my gut, and join in the feast set before me, using the tongs to grab a few jiaoze to put on my plate, and force myself to be at ease.

 71 is important.
 He will probably never be buried again in the depths of our minds after today, but for now, I settle on what’s real in front of me.

 And let me tell you, the food is damn good.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, unravelWrite a Review